cristinaguimaraes/new-relic/README.md

  4. My first approach was to not use Redux or Route, keeping all the information in just one url where the main component was holding the state.
 But after a while, I decided to also build the UI for the 3 methods (‘getTopAppsByHost’, ‘addAppToHosts’ and ’removeAppFromHosts’).
 By then, I thought that it would be more organised to introduce navigation and have different urls:

-      './'  => for the Home where you can see the 3 forms and the link for ‘‘See list by Host’
+      './'  => for the home view, where you can see the 3 forms and the link for ‘‘See list by Host’

       '/apps-by-host'  => for the ‘See list by Host’ view